Loading...

 Objective

-• Navigate and identify system-wide cron interval directories.
+• Identify the system-wide cron interval directories.

-• Create an hourly maintenance script in /etc/cron.hourly .
+• Create an hourly maintenance script.

-• Create a daily backup script in /etc/cron.daily .
+• Create a daily backup script.

-• Create a monthly archive sync script in /etc/cron.monthly .
+• Create a monthly archive sync script.

 Walkthrough